 Hopefully, by the end of the first session, each student will have something to look forward to and an empowered sense of their body in motion.

-I studied at Temple University's undergraduate dance program for my first three years of college, which is a highly regarded dance program and I was able to study under some amazing teachers and perform in a variety of works while attending.
+I studied at Temple University's Department of Dance in the Bachelor of Fine Arts program dance program where I was able to study under some amazing teachers and perform in a variety of works while attending.
 I completed my Bachelor's of Fine Arts from the University of Georgia which also gave me impactful learning experiences with wonderful teachers.

-My experiences since college have offered me opportunites to teach so many different people across all ages and backgrounds, and in such versatille circumstances that I have really learned the value of teaching movement.
-I appreciate the interactive nature of teaching and the necessity of truely understanding material.
-It is necessary to be open and flexible and to listen to the circumstances rather than dipositing information and I really appreciate that teaching takes more fluidity and awareness in each particular class and body.
+My experiences since college have offered me opportunities to teach so many different people across all ages and backgrounds, and in such versatile circumstances that I have learned the value of teaching more than I ever expected.

-My experiences have also lead me to perfoming and collaborating as an artist with other dancers, choreographers, musicians and artists throughout atlanta.
-I think to be a working practitioner is an invaluable part of understanding the nature and often the purpose of the art of dance so I truely value being a working artist, and developing myself, as well as being a teacher.
+My experiences have also lead me to perform and collaborate as an artist with other dancers, choreographers, musicians, and artists throughout Atlanta.
+I think to be a working practitioner is an invaluable part of understanding the nature of dance so I truly value being a working artist and developing myself, as well as being a teacher.

-Usually, individual lessons range from 45 to 75 per class, and classes tailored to a small group of students will be charged at a lower rate per person, usually no more than 20 for a full hour and half to two hours if in groups of 5 or more.
+Usually, individual lessons range from 45 to 75 per class, and classes tailored to a small group of students will be charged at a lower rate per person, no more than 20 for a full hour and half to two hours if in groups of 5 or more.

 I sort of stumbled into teaching right after college and fell in love with it.
 So throughout my career as an artist I have continuted to teach and it has become an incredibly rewarding and important part of my life.